 If you’re able to resist eating them on their own as a tasty snack, there are many amazing options to show off those ruby arils in a variety of recipes.
-Garnish sweet cupcakes with them, mix them in cookie dough, and add them in fresh salads.
+Garnish sweet cupcakes with them, use them to make ice cream pop, mix them in cookie dough, and add them in fresh salads.

 Here are some of our favorite recipes we would love for you to try the next time you have some juicy pomegranate seeds: